vmnog/nvim-config/README.md

-# nvim-config
+# 💤 LazyVim

-My 2024 LazyVim config (gruvbox, talwind, some remaps)
+A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Refer to the [documentation](https://lazyvim.github.io/installation) to get started.